Please read about our studio policies prior to registering.

 ATTENDANCE RECORDS: Attendance will be taken at the beginning of each class.
 After April 1, students who miss two or more classes may lose the opportunity to perform in the year-end production.
 We do keep attendance records for all of our students; however, it is not a monitoring system.
 It is the responsibility of the parent to contact the school if it is your intention to withdraw.
 Students who achieve perfect attendance in a class (September through June) will be recognized in our show programme at the year-end production.

-DANCE UNIFORM: We have a NEW dance uniform this year!
-Please review what your dancer needs prior to shopping for dancewear and shoes.
+DANCE UNIFORM: Please review what your dancer needs for their dance uniform prior to shopping for dancewear and shoes.
 CSD students are to wear the proper dancewear and footwear specified in our dance uniform list.
 Students are advised to have a dance bag and label all their dance items.
 Students in Primary level and up should not wear underwear under dance clothes.
 For a streamline look and ease of movement, dancewear is designed to be worn independently.
 Students are allowed to wear a “CSD” t-shirt for warm-up!
 No baggy shorts, pants, pajama pants, etc. allowed in ANY class.
 No jewellery is permitted in class (except medic alert bracelets).
 The dance uniform should be respected at all levels of dance – it will be STRICTLY adhered to.
 Being properly groomed shows that you respect the art of dance and are proud to be a dancer.
 Teachers are permitted to deny class participation if a student does not abide by the dress code regulations; if uniforms are repeatedly forgotten, students will be asked to sit out and observe the class.

 HAIR: Hair must be properly groomed for dance class.
 All ballet students must wear a proper bun with a hairnet and hair pins.
 Hair should be neatly pulled off the face in a ponytail or bun for all other classes.
 Forgetful ballerinas, in Grade 2 level and up, who arrive at class without the supplies to make a proper bun will be provided with a “bun kit” and their family’s account will be charged accordingly.